binaryjs/binaryjs/doc/api.md

   * `server` String.
 Use an existing `http.Server`
   * `path`
   * `chunkSize` Number.
 Passed into constructor of connecting `BinaryClient`.
 Default `40960`
+  * `server` ws.Server object.
+Use an existing `WebSocketServer` instead of creating a new one

 Construct a new server object.